Finite temperature detection of quantum critical points via internal quantum teleportation: Discussion

 As already pointed out in Ref. \cite{pav23}, some of the standard quantities used to detect QCPs (magnetization or magnetic susceptibility, for instance) become less effective to correctly identify the QCPs with finite $T$ data \cite{wer10b}.
 And some quantum information theory quantities, in particular the entanglement of formation \cite{woo98}, are zero at and around the QCPs as we increase $T$.
 These quantities cannot be employed to spotlight QCPs after a certain temperature threshold \cite{wer10b}.
 On the other hand, a specific measure of non-classical correlations between two systems, namely, quantum discord \cite{oll01,hen01}, is extremely robust to spotlight QCPs at finite $T$ \cite{wer10b}.
-The present internal teleportation based tools to detect QCPs as well as the ones of Ref. \cite{pav23} share the quantum discord robustness to detect QCPs with finite $T$ data.
-In addition to that, and contrary to quantum discord, the present tools and the ones of Ref. \cite{pav23} do not become computationally intractable if we deal with high spin systems (high dimensional Hilbert spaces) \cite{pav23}.
+The present internal teleportation based tools to detect QCPs as well as the ones of Ref. \cite{pav23} share the quantum discord robustness to detect QCPs with finite $T$ data.\footnote{Note that it is important to analyze the $T = 0$ limit from the finite $T$ data to make sure that no spurious classical critical point is ``contaminating'' the finite $T$ data.
+Only if the finite $T$ data consistently tend to a specific critical point as we decrease $T$ can we be reassured that we are properly seeing a QCP.
+See, for instance, Figs. \ref{fig_qcpT}, \ref{fig_qcpTxy1}, \ref{fig_qcpTxy2}, and \ref{fig_qcpTxy3}.} In addition to that, and contrary to quantum discord, the present tools and the ones of Ref. \cite{pav23} do not become computationally intractable if we deal with high spin systems (high dimensional Hilbert spaces) \cite{pav23}.

 Turning our attention to the experimental aspects of the present proposal, it is clearly simpler than the external teleportation QCP detector tools \cite{pav23}.
 There is no need to bring a qubit outside from the spin chain to implement the present proposal.
 The input state to be teleported belongs to the chain itself.
+Indeed, contrary to the external teleportaton QCP detector, there is no need to repeat the protocol with many different input qubits that cover the whole Bloch sphere \cite{pav23}.
+For the internal teleportation QCP detector, the input state is fixed and belongs to the system under study.
 Also, the present scheme and that of Ref. \cite{pav23} have a straightforward experimental interpretation since they are built on the quantum teleportation protocol.
 Quantum discord, though, has no direct experimental procedure to its determination.